UDINARDE - BA Interior Architecture and Design

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-The teaching and learning strategies applied in BA (Hons) Interior Architecture and Design aim to provide the students with an accumulation of knowledge and skill in preparation for entering the design profession in one of the following areas: interior architecture, commercial design and development, theatrical, exhibition or any form of spatial design and for entry into other Architecture or Interior courses at MA level.
+The teaching and learning strategies applied in BA (Hons) Interior Architecture and Design aim to provide the students with an accumulation of knowledge and skill in preparation for entering the design profession in one of the following areas: interiors, commercial design and development, theatrical, exhibition or any form of spatial design and for entry into other architecture or interior design courses at MA level.

-The course operates within a unique programme of related Interior Design undergraduate awards, allied to both Architecture and Design Schools, bringing together best practice from related fields.
-Three cognate BA awards (Interior Architecture and Design, Interior Design, Interior Design and Decoration) enable students to explore the fundamental aspects of design for interiors, through the particular lens of the built environment, the client, and/or decoration/ detailing.
+The course operates within a programme of related interior design undergraduate awards, bringing together best practice from related fields.
+Three cognate BA awards (Interior Architecture and Design, Interior Design, Interior Design and Decoration) enable students to explore the fundamental aspects of design for interiors, through the particular lens of the built environment, the client, and/or decoration and detailing.

 The idea of “designing” is central to the course’s activities, influencing a socially oriented agenda and an interest in creative practice.
 A number of strong themes inform the students’ project work and thread through the supporting studies.
-These are gathered under the heading ‘duty of care’ and include: people, communities and citizens; craftsmanship and making; the environment and use of resources; cities and cultures.
-It involves students in visiting and working in different places and cultural contexts including live projects, real clients, current issues, and areas of social change.
+These are gathered under the heading ‘socially responsible design’ and include: people, communities and citizens; craftsmanship and making; the environment and use of resources; cities and cultures.
+It involves students in visiting and working in different places and cultural and social contexts including live projects, real clients, current issues, and areas of social change.
 Students are encouraged to engage with the social, political and economic factors that influence how new spaces are designed and existing spaces are re-imagined.

 The teaching and learning of the course is organised through a fourfold modular structure at each level and aims to achieve an integrated and holistic approach to design.
-At each level, there are two project based Design modules, and two subject-based modules, one focusing on Technology/Subject Studies and the other on Critical and Contextual Studies.
-All the modules are year long and equally weighted.
+At each level, there are two project based design modules, and two subject-based modules, one focusing on technology or subject studies and the other on critical and contextual studies.
+All the modules are year-long and equally weighted.

-The Design modules account for 50% of the course.
-Design is taught using hands-on project based work in studios.
-The process of learning how to design is progressive throughout each year where projects are devised for the student to develop the context for design based on observation, creativity, research and testing through various representational media.
+The design modules account for 50% of the course.
+Design is taught using hands-on project-based working methods in studios.
+The process of learning how to design is progressive throughout each year during which projects are devised for the student to develop the context for design based on observation, creativity, research and testing through various representational media.

-Design skills are demonstrated and practised through group and individual tutorials and by attending lectures, seminars, crits and pin-ups, by making precedent studies and by participating in field trips, competitions, workshops and by visiting exhibitions and external lectures given by leading design practitioners’.
-There is an emphasis on completing live-projects where opportunities arise.
+Design skills are demonstrated and practised through group and individual tutorials and by attending lectures, seminars, critiques and pin-ups, by making precedent studies and by participating in field trips, competitions, workshops and by visiting exhibitions and external lectures given by leading design practitioners.
+There is an emphasis on completing live projects where opportunities arise.

-Specifically, Interior Architecture & Design skills involve the process of drawing, modelling, testing and communication, both by hand and using a variety of specialised but industry standard computer software.
-Students are encouraged - through practice and iteration - to improve their fluency in moving between design ideas and their materialisation across a wide range of parameters and to operate at different scales of investigation.
+Specifically, interior architecture and design skills involve the process of drawing, modelling, testing and communication, both by hand and using a variety of specialised but industry standard computer software.
+Students are encouraged, through practice and iteration, to improve their fluency in moving between design ideas and their materialisation across a wide range of parameters and to operate at different scales of investigation.

 Design skills are evaluated critically by tutors, external critics and student peers as well as by the students themselves in relation to social, political, cultural and technical analysis.
 This evaluation develops the student’s judgement and communication contextualised within the design and architectural profession.

-Design is taught in a year group at the beginning of level 4 alongside architecture students and then moves to a studio-based system with level 5 and 6 students specializing in Interior Architecture and sharing design studios so that opportunities for peer-to-peer learning are maximized.
-Design project briefs develop from year to year in accordance with contemporary practice and production techniques and the developing research interests, project opportunities and ethos of the Faculty.
+Design is taught in a year group at the beginning of level 4 and then moves to a studio-based system with level 5 and 6 students sharing design studios with other interiors courses so that opportunities for peer-to-peer learning are maximised.
+Design project briefs develop from year to year in accordance with contemporary practice and production techniques and the developing research interests, project opportunities and ethos of the School.